-The transport system in Brussels is not as efficient as the metro in Madrid for example or as large as London’s tube.
+The transport system in Brussels is not as efficient as the metro in Madrid for example or as extensive as cities such as London.
 On a positive note, a one-journey is not very expensive and the travel cards are relatively cheap.

 Price of a one-way journey ticket

-A one-way ticket in Brussels is valid for an hour once you have validated it in a metro, bus or tram machine.
-During that time, you can change lines or means of transport.
+A one-way ticket in Brussels is valid for an hour once you have validated it on a metro, bus, or tram machine.
+During that time, you can change between lines or form of transport.

 Remember to always validate your ticket otherwise, you could get fined.

 If you are staying in Brussels for a few days, you might prefer to buy a travel card that is valid for one or several days.
 These travel cards are valid for a day not 24-hours like other cities.
 This means that if you validate a ticket in the afternoon, it will expire at midnight that same day.